Types of Machine Learning algorithms You Should known

 This enables faster and more accurate disease detection while reducing dependency on manual labeling.

 Another area where this method shines is in self-driving car technology.
-AI-powered autonomous vehicles use a mix of labeled and unlabeled driving data to make real-time navigation decisions.
+AI-powered autonomous vehicles use a mix of labeled and unlabeled driving data to make real-time navigation decisions, improving safety and efficiency over time.
+For example, it can start with a small set of annotated road images and expand to vast unlabeled datasets to better recognize traffic signs or obstacles.

 Key Applications of Semi-Supervised Learning: